 I left this point to the very end as it is the only point on this list that I have never done myself.
 For those that might be interested in decorating a room in their house whilst stuck at home, here are 3 blogs that I came across that should fill you with inspiration!

 This article was written to spread a little positivity in the current climate, where the whole world finds itself stuck at home and moods are low.
 I want it to inspire whoever is reading it to see the opportunity that exists in any situation and how anyone can turn things around for themselves and their mindset.
 Has this article inspired you to learn a new language (and perhaps document that learning in a blog?), or have you redecorated a room with such success that you want to launch a course to show others how to do it?
 Or are you inspired to simply clear out your wardrobe and earn some extra income from selling the pieces you no longer use?

 Because really, this article was not about how to keep busy at home, or what to do when bored, or even meant to offer things to do to keep your mind busy.
 It’s meant to inspire, and help everyone find the positive in these dark times, whilst accomplishing something new that they could never do before, back when life always got in the way.

 If this article has inspired you or helped in some way, I would love to hear about it – either in the comments or via an email to email@example.com xx

 SHOP THE LOOK – CONTACT STORE VIA INSTAGRAM

 (Let them know you came from the Dukes Avenue blog!)

 Aside from coming up with ideas on how to keep busy at home, I occasionally share advice pieces like this that you may enjoy.
-Articles like how to be productive at home whilst self-employed, transferable skills that you can use for any job and most importantly, why you should never give up on your dreams!
+Articles like how to be productive at home whilst self-employed and why you should never give up on your dreams!

 PIN ME FOR FUTURE REFERENCE!